amalog/scratch/sketch/aaa.md

 I'd like to reserve "fail" for signaling error conditions.
 Or maybe "err" could suffice (used in similar contexts by Go and Perl 6).

 Perhaps `no` is a better term to indicate that there is no proof of one's goal.
 It has a clear opposite (`yes`).
 This also leaves `true` and `false` free for use as boolean values; distinct from proof success-failure values.

+# Universality and Expressiveness of fold

+The paper of this same names suggests a mechanized way to transform recursively defined functions (or predicates) into equivalents defined with foldr or foldl.
+Once defined with fold, these predicates can be subjected to fusion and other transformations valuable to a partial evaluator.

+Amalog's macro mechanism should be able to describe the transformation from recursion into fold (transformation across clauses of a predicate).

+One idea to consider is using [linear logic programming](www.infoq.com/presentations/linear-logic-programming) as a language for describing macros.
+Imagine a predicate definition described in terms of "resources".
+Linear logic rules consume those resources and produce new ones.
+When applying rules reaches a fixed point, transform the remaining resources back into a predicate definition.

+Users probably don't write their macros directly in a linear logic language.
+They typically write something that's closer to `term_expansion/2` but we expand that into the lower-level linear logic formalism for implementation.
+Users could write the low-level code, if they really wanted/needed to.